KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

     server: nfs-server.example.com # Address of the NFS server
 ```

+###### Understanding `persistentVolumeReclaimPolicy`

+The `persistentVolumeReclaimPolicy` of a PV determines what happens to the underlying storage volume after the PersistentVolumeClaim (PVC) using it is deleted.

+-   **`Retain` (Default for manual PVs):** When the PVC is deleted, the PV object remains in a "Released" state, and the data on the storage volume (e.g., AWS EBS volume, NFS files) is **preserved**.
+This is the safest policy, preventing accidental data loss.
+An administrator must manually clean up the PV and the underlying storage before it can be reused.

+-   **`Delete` (Default for dynamic provisioners):** When the PVC is deleted, both the PV object and the associated storage asset in the external infrastructure (like the AWS EBS volume or GCE disk) are **automatically deleted**.
+This is useful for scratch data or development where you don't need to keep the data after the PVC is gone.

+-   **`Recycle` (Deprecated):** Performs a basic scrub on the volume (`rm -rf /thevolume/*`) and makes it available again for a new PVC.
+This policy is **deprecated** and should not be used; dynamic provisioning with the `Delete` policy is the recommended modern approach.

 ##### PersistentVolumeClaim (PVC)

 -   A **PersistentVolumeClaim (PVC)** is a request for storage by a user or Pod, similar to how a Pod requests CPU/memory.
 PVCs specify desired storage capacity, access modes, and optionally a StorageClass.